List of early settlers of Marietta, Ohio: Legacy

 "The forty-eight persons who disembarked from the 'Adventure Galley' at the mouth of the Muskingum, April 7, 1788, had come out into the wilderness to lay the corner-stone of one of the greatest political edifices that has ever sheltered millions of brave, prosperous and happy freemen.
 They were certainly the progenitors of the state builders of the great Northwest.
 Within fifty years of their coming, Ohio had a million and a half of people, and had already made such rapid strides in its internal improvement, its systems of navigation, its jurisprudence, and its enlargement of public education, as to become an example to some of the older states."

 These early American pioneers to the Northwest Territory have been memorialized in verse and book.
 The poem, Landing of the Pioneers, was written sixty years after the landing by Frances Dana Gage, and included in her book of poems published in 1867.
 The poem, The Founders of Ohio, was written in 1888 during the centennial of the event by William Henry Venable, and was published later in several books of poems.
 The book Pioneer History (1848) by Samuel Prescott Hildreth describes the early civil history of the Northwest Territory in Ohio; Hildreth's book Early Pioneer Settlers of Ohio (1852) provides biographies of the earliest settlers.
 Many of these early pioneers are buried in Marietta at Mound Cemetery.
+The film Opening the Door West, chronicling the pioneers, aired on Ohio PBS during the 2003 Ohio Bicentennial.

 In 1888, the Adventure Galley III recreated the journey of the original pioneer 'Adventure Galley'.
 In 1984 this journey was again recreated aboard the Adventure Galley II (actually the fourth boat by the name Adventure Galley), captained by Vaughn P. Wendland.
 This Adventure Galley IV is on display at the Behringer-Crawford museum in Cincinnati, Ohio.